juhakivekas/explision/README.md

 Printing
 --------

-Open the svg files from the design_files directory in your favourite vector grapgics editor, like GIMP.
+Open the svg files from the design_files directory in your favorite vector graphics editor, like GIMP.
 Then combine all the pieces and do some manual ordering if needed.

 - The red lines should be cut first, with a low power setting on the laser